ritesh/nis251-builders-session/README.md

 ```

 ### Useful Greengrass commands:

-**NOTE:** You need to run these in the particular devices' docker container.
-During this Builders' Session, we have all Greengrass clients are running in containers.
+**NOTE:** You need to run these in the particular devices' Docker container.
+During this Builder's Session, all GreenGrass clients are running in Docker containers

 ```
 # Restart a Greengrass device: you can simply restart the docker container